A philosophy built on a foundation of motivation, trust and respect.

 We utilize both classical and operant conditioning; taking a holistic approach when working with every dog.
-With extensive experience studying and working hands-on with hundreds of dogs, Rebecca understands that no two dogs are the same and therefore each training program is designed specifically around each individual dog.
+With extensive experience studying and working hands-on with hundreds of dogs, we understand that no two dogs are the same and therefore each training program is designed specifically around each individual dog.

 We maximize positive reinforcement to teach new behaviors and increase desired behaviors.
 Through the use of food reward, toy/play motivation and praise, we bring out the best in each dog’s behavior by increasing their desire to learn.

-Rebecca and her team also have the ability to stop dangerous or unwanted behaviors in dogs.
+We also have the ability to stop dangerous or unwanted behaviors in dogs.
 We believe it’s important to make sure dogs understand both a positive marker (“Yes”) for good behavior, and a negative marker (“No”) to interrupt unwanted behavior.

 E-Collar Technologies ET-300 Mini Educator ½ Mile Remote E-Collar

-Learn more here:
+Learn more here: www.ecollar.com